 - 1. If the rider has a question about the scores, they may ask the Chief Judge only. - 2.
 The Chief judge will then review the rider scribe sheet and judges' score sheets to ensure there are no discrepancies between the judges.
-The Chief judge may gather the judging team for a review.
 If the Chief judge is satisfied with his/her review, he/she will let the rider know the decision.
 If there is a discrepancy on the score sheets, the Chief judge will have a meeting with division judges immediately.
-Discrepancy will be addressed with the division judge, and he/she will re-evaluate his/her scores to make sure his/her scores and placement are correct.
+Discrepancy will be addressed with the division judge, and he/she will reevaluate his scores to make sure his/her scores and placement are correct.
 If there is a change made by the judging team the scores will be changed and post new results. - 3.
-All division judges must stay on-site and be available to meet at the judging tent if requested, for at least one hour after the final division runs. - 4.
+All division judges must stay at the judging tent for at least one hour after the final division run. - 4.
 The Chief Judge and/or Chief WSWS Organizer has the final say in all decisions.
 No rider is allowed to approach the individual judges.
 Any rider found harassing judges or using profanity during the protest will be subject to fines and being evicted from participating in the event and receive a zero for ranking score.

-In addition, an athlete or parent of a minor athlete can be formally sanctioned by WSWS, and the rider banned for the season from the tour in extreme cases or repeated violations. - 5.
-If an athlete would like to file a formal protest on a ruling or judging, there is a \$100 fee to be paid to the WSWS organization. - 6.
+- 5. If an athlete would like to file a formal protest on a ruling or judging, there is a \$100 fee to be paid to the WSWS organization. - 6.
 If a rider would like to educate themselves for the future, they may request a review with the Chief Judge AFTER the event day is over and not during the competition.